 We cover up with hats, slather on sunscreen, and stay indoors to help prevent skin cancer.
 One unintended side effect of all this sun protection is that some people -- about 20% of the population, it's estimated -- are low in the "sunshine vitamin," vitamin D. It works with calcium to make your bones stronger.

 How much you need: Most adults should get 600 IU of vitamin D each day.
 If you're over 70, aim for 800 IU, though some groups recommend even higher amounts, like 1,000-1,200 IU per day.

 How to get it: There aren't many foods that can give you large amounts of this vitamin, Giancoli says.

 "You can find some in fatty fish like salmon, tuna, and sardines," she says.
 "It's also found in egg yolks.
 So if you eat only the egg whites, you may miss a good source of vitamin D."

+Another surprising source: mushrooms that are grown in sunlight.
 "You can find packaged mushrooms now that advertise 100% of the daily value of vitamin D," Giancoli says.